 Two years ago, when I naively planned to complete our all-Oregon coast lighthouses trip, we stopped there only to be scared by the strong gusts that didn’t allow me to open the car door.

 Of course, that trip was almost photo-less for me.
 I was lazy to shoot in the golden hour, or sunset, or sunrise.
-The weather was not comfortable for me (that’s one of the primary excuses for my laziness): son was bright, the wind was cold and strong, and there was no fog at all 😦 And I love Oregonian coast covered with grayish clouds and fog…
+The weather was not comfortable (that’s one of the primary excuses for my laziness): the sun was bright, the wind was cold and gusty, and there was no fog at all – I love the Oregonian coast covered with grayish clouds and fog…

-We drove midday from one place to another, I tried to get few decent shots.
+We drove midday from one place to another; I tried to get a few decent shots.
 We hiked a bit.
 But mostly drove.

 Cape Blanco was our last stop of the day.
 And we were almost close to the golden hour (I’m lying, it was two hours before it).
-Though, as nearly everywhere in Oregon trail was surrounded with wildflowers.
-The wind almost blew camera out of my head.
-And I practiced “power-pose” trying to be at least for a few seconds stable.
+Though, nearly everywhere during late May in Oregon trail was surrounded by wildflowers.
+The wind almost blew the camera out of my head.
+And I practiced “power-pose,” trying to be at least for a few seconds stable.

-There is a trail that follows the south bluff and eventually leads down to the beach to Needle Rock.
+A trail follows the south bluff and eventually leads down to the beach to Needle Rock.
 Or it’s possible to drive almost down to the beach and walk it.
 There is also a campground nearby.